mlevit/echelon/documentation/docs/frameworks/technical_reconciliation.md

 ## Reconciliation Formulas

 The following formulas have been set up in the constant table to enable technical reconciliation through the Echelon.
-These formulas live in the `constant` table and are retrieved during the technical reconciliation process.
+These formulas live in the `constant` table and are retrieved during the technical reconciliation job.

-Labelling of reconciliation process depends on the target artefact `type`.
+Labelling of reconciliation job depends on the target artefact `type`.
 The results of reconciliation are stored in the `flow` table.

 ### File